Neighborhood Grill-Out Guide: More Than a Meal

 There's no denying it: there’s no juicy burger, no cul de sac cookout, no pile of tasty toppings, without the perfect bun.
 Thankfully, our trusty Artisan Bread Flour gives these Ultimate Easy Burger Buns the strength they need to hold up to the heartiest of fillings, while Potato Flour keeps every bite soft, tender and oh-so-satisfying.
 Toast them on the grill for extra flavor!

-Burgers and dogs are a classic for a reason, but everyone needs a go-to veggie burger recipe: we’ve got two to share now.
+Burgers and dogs are a classic for a reason, but everyone needs a go-to veggie burger recipe: we’ve got two to share here.
 Our Dill Pickle Veggie Burger takes one of our favorite toppings—pickles, of course—and puts them in the burger, too!
-This tangy, satisfying burger fuels the party with plant-based protein from Petite French Green Lentils and Protein Oats, with veggies for extra flavor and mushrooms, Nutritional Yeast and soy sauce for an extra hit of umami.
+This tangy, satisfying burger fuels the party with plant-based protein from Petite French Green Lentils and Protein Oats, with veggies for depth of flavor, and mushrooms, Nutritional Yeast and soy sauce for an extra hit of umami.
 Topped with tzatziki sauce and (of course) extra pickles, this is a crowd favorite everyone loves.

 Next up: our oozy, luscious, indulgent Pimento Cheese Veggie Burger!
 Similar to our Dill Pickle burger, above, this protein- and fiber-packed grillable masterpiece features Petite French Green Lentils and Protein Oats, topped with rich, creamy pimento cheese to make it utterly irresistible.

 Of course, cookouts cannot live by grill alone: we need side dishes (and dessert) for a truly memorable party.
-Our baking mixes and flours make it simple—and delicious—to share dishes with that “wow” factor that you can whip up in an hour.
+Our premium flours and grains make it simple—and delicious—to share dishes with that “wow” factor that you can whip up in an hour.

 Top 10 Tips for the Best Neighborhood Grill-Out